xp44mm/Notebook/Compilers/Chapter 4 Syntax Analysis.md

 This sequence of trees corresponds to a leftmost derivation of the input. $\Box$

 At each step of a top-down parse, the key problem is that of determining the production to be applied for a nonterminal, say $A$.
-Once an $A​$-production is chosen, the rest of the parsing process consists of “matching” the terminal symbols in the production body with the input string.
+Once an $A$-production is chosen, the rest of the parsing process consists of “matching” the terminal symbols in the production body with the input string.

 The section begins with a general form of top-down parsing, called recursive-descent parsing, which may require **backtracking** to find the correct A-production to be applied.
 Section 2.4.2 introduced predictive parsing, a special case of recursive-descent parsing, where no backtracking is required.
 Predictive parsing chooses the correct A-production by looking ahead at the input a fixed number of symbols, typically we may look only at one (that is, the next input symbol).